-Shelburne Vineyard Winery and Tasting Room, located on Shelburne Road (RT 7) in historic Shelburne VT, welcomes visitors for tours and tastings seven days a week all year and offers other VT made products along with wines.
+Shelburne Vineyard Winery and Tasting Room, located on Shelburne Road (Route 7) in historic Shelburne, welcomes visitors for tours and tastings seven days a week all year and offers other Vermont made products along with wines.
 The space is available as a venue for public and private events and offers a regular schedule of concerts, storytelling, special events, and festivals.
 You can find Shelburne Vineyard wines in shops and restaurants throughout Vermont, as well as sold in New Hampshire, Rhode Island, California, and Washington DC.

 Shelburne Vineyard focuses on quality, sustainability, and being a strong and committed community partner.
 Their management practices ensure high quality grapes with minimum intervention, producing wines that receive high honors in competitions across the country.
 They allow grass and wildflowers to grow between rows to minimize erosion and support native insects and their Winery/Tasting Room has earned LEED Certification.
 They regularly partner with and support local community non-profits, and work with fellow Vermont vineyards to share knowledge and winemaking expertise.
 Shelburne Vineyard offers a Tasting Room experience that is welcoming, fun and educational as they put Vermont winemaking “on the map.”

 As the temperatures rise, the trees begin to bud, and the mountains turn green, we start shedding layers and spending more time out and about.
 We get...

 Vermont winemakers are hosting their 9th annual statewide Wine and Chocolate Weekend on February 8 and 9, 2020 to celebrate Valentine’s Day.
 Wineries...